 You will learn

-- Have been introduced to the work of some key authors from the LGBTQ+ community
+- You will have been introduced to the work of some key authors from the LGBTQ community

-- Be able to contextualise these authors and their work within wider LGBTQ+ history
+- You will be able to contextualise these authors and their work within wider LGBTQ history

-- Be able to chart shifting trends in LGBTQ+ literature.
+- You will be able to chart shifting trends in LGBTQ literature

 Meet the Tutor